adobe-fonts/source-sans/README.md

 ```

 and it will get everything up to date.
 To generate only the font.ufo instances
-from the masters, run:
+from the poles, run:

 ```sh
 $ make instances
 ```

 _Note: because font.ufo instances are stored in the repository, you may have to
-delete them first from your working tree before building from masters; see
+delete them first from your working tree before building from poles; see
 below._

 To clean up `makeotf`'s defaults and other log files, run: